Calabar Cross River State, Nigeria Travel Guide

 These events provide genuine local experiences.

-Wild game, often referred to as "bush meat," is a traditional delicacy available in some local eateries.
+Wild game, often referred to as "bush meat," is a traditional delicacy is available in certain local eateries.
 This culinary tradition is deeply rooted in local history.

-It is advisable to research and understand the source and implications of consuming such items.
-Focus on reputable establishments if exploring this unique culinary aspect.
+It's recommended to research and understand the source and implications of consuming such items.
+Focus on reputable establishments while discovering this unique culinary aspect.

 Always carry small denominations of Nigerian Naira for street food and smaller eateries.